Libmagicxx v8.2.1

 These extensions will enhance your development experience within the container by providing features like code completion, debugging, and CMake integration.

-3. Now you are ready for your changes.
 You can commit your changes, build the project, run tests, and execute scripts within the container.
-However, you cannot push these changes directly from the container.
-Once you are done, close the container connection and push your work from your local computer.
+However, you cannot perform git push, git pull, or git fetch operations directly from the container.
+Once you are done, close the container connection and perform these git operations from your local machine (the host).
+This is necessary because authentication restrictions in the container environment prevent these operations from working correctly.

 Making Changes